A* shortest string decoding for non-idempotent semirings: Definitions

-Without loss of generality, we consider single-source $\epsilon$-free weighted finite-state acceptors. \footnote{ The definition provided here can easily be generalized to automata with multiple initial states, with initial or final weights, or with $\epsilon$-transitions (e.g., \citealp[~ch.~1]{RoarkSproat2007}, \citealp{Mohri2009}, \citealp[~ch.~1]{FSTP}). }
+Without loss of generality, we consider single-source $\epsilon$-free weighted finite-state acceptors. \footnote{ The definition provided here can easily be generalized to automata with multiple initial states, a single final state, initial or final weights, or $\epsilon$-transitions (e.g., \citealp[~ch.~1]{RoarkSproat2007}; \citealp{Mohri2009}; \citealp[~ch.~1]{FSTP}). }

 \begin{definition} A \emph{weighted finite-state acceptor} (WFSA) is defined by a five-tuple $(Q, s, \Alphabet, \omega, \delta)$ and a semiring $(\Weight, \oplus, \otimes, \Zero, \One)$ where: